A General Framework for Importance Sampling with Markov Random Walks: Two Applications

 Next, we explain the heuristics on how to choose the basis function based on the structure of this process.
 Recall that the dynamic system is characterized by three parameters $(\alpha,\beta,\gamma)$ with distinct physical meanings.
 Thus, we aim to find the link function such that sampling is done under a similar stochastic system with a different parameter configuration.
 In particular, we use the following drift term with distinct parameters $(\alpha_{+},\alpha_-,\beta_{+},\beta_-,\gamma_-)$: $ \tilde{b}(X_t) = \left( - \frac{\alpha_- S_t I_t}{N_t}, \frac{\alpha_+ S_t I_t}{N_t} - \beta_- I_t - \gamma_- I_t , \beta_+ I_t \right)^\top$.
 Let $\eta = (\alpha_- - \alpha, \alpha_+-\alpha,\beta_--\beta,\gamma_--\gamma,\beta_+-\beta)^\top\in \mathbb{R}^5$.
 This yields $\tilde{b}(X_t) - b(X_t) = \sigma\sigma^\top(X_t)B(X_t) \eta$, where

-The details to derive the tilting probability and the likelihood ratio is contained in the E-Companion \ref{appendix:sird}.
+The details to derive the tilting probability and the likelihood ratio are included in the E-Companion \ref{appendix:sird}.
 Note that the change-of-probability here is one parametric way to approximate the optimal exponential martingale described in Section \ref{sec:diffusion}.
 The variance reduction is achieved by numerical minimization procedure within the chosen exponential family.
 However, there is no guarantee in terms of the asymptotic sense based on Definitions \ref{def:asymptotic optimal lan} or \ref{def:log efficiency normal main text} due to the lack of regularity conditions in the original SIRD model.
 To the best of our knowledge, there is no discussion on how the classical importance sampling can be applied to the SIRD model due to the same technical difficulties.
 Our framework provides at least one feasible solution to it within our framework of importance sampling methodologies.

-Simulation results are presented in Table \ref{tab:sird}, with discretization size $\Delta t= 1$.\footnote{The discretization approximation of such a diffusion using Euler-Maruyama is standard in simulating diffusion processes, and there are other schemes achieving higher accuracy order.
-More introduction can be found in \cite{kloeden2010numericalsde}.} For illustrative purposes, we choose the overflow threshold to be around one-third of the initial total population.
+Simulation results are presented in Table \ref{tab:sird}, with discretization size $\Delta t= 1$.
+For illustrative purposes, we choose the overflow threshold to be around one-third of the initial total population.
 Recall that, in our simple SIRD model, the number of the infected population is not equivalent to the number of the hospitalized or the quarantined population.
 Simulating the hospitalized population requires refined compartmental epidemiology models, e.g., to account for different severenesses, which is not considered here.
-Simulating the number of infected populations with the SIRD model may provide guidance to the policymakers to understand the potential risk and consequences of the epidemic, such as how to set up an agile hospital capacity to admit patients.
+Simulating the number of infected populations with the SIRD model may provide guidance to the policymakers to understand the potential risks and consequences of the epidemic, such as how to set up an agile hospital capacity to admit patients.
 In terms of computational efficiency, we document significant variance reduction when the plain Monte Carlo is used as a benchmark.
 Although the computational time of our methods is almost double, partly due to the searching procedure relying on additional matrix operations, the proposed method has a much better efficiency ratio than the plain Monte Carlo method.